Leon1278/DigitalTwin-SecurityTesting/README.md

 After installing and starting the runtime visit localhost:8080 to open the user interface.

-First click the program tab and upload the boiler.st file.
+First click on the programs tab and upload the boiler.st file.

 ![Screenshot](misc/OpenPLC_Einstellungen_Program.png)

+Next click on the slave devices tab and enter the following settings.

 ![Screenshot](misc/OpenPLC_Einstellungen_SlaveDevice.png)

+Last click on the settings tab to do some small changes here also.

 ![Screenshot](misc/OpenPLC_Einstellungen_Settings.png)